ankane/field_test/README.md

   bots: false
 ```

 Keep track of when experiments started and ended.
 Use any format `Time.parse` accepts.
+Variants assigned outside this window are not included in metrics.

 ```yml
 experiments: